-The automatic generation of the reservations model definition has no impact on the reservations functionality.
+The introduction of the partitions functionality has no impact on the reservations functionality.
 You can continue configuring reservations using the FlexNet License Server Administrator command-line tool or the FlexNet License Server Manager, and the license server will distribute licenses according to the reservations that have been configured.